-Verizon Galaxy Nexus leaks continue with 4G LTE speed tests, Android 4.1 update screenshotAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Galaxy Nexus leaks continue with 4G LTE speed tests, Android 4.1 update screenshotAlex Wagner - Editorial Director of News and Content

 It's been a couple of days since we've reported on any Verizon Galaxy Nexus news, and since Big Red still hasn't decided to give up the official launch details on the device, it's time to check out a few more leaks to get another hit of leaked GalNex goodness.
 First up, we've got a video showing the Galaxy Nexus testing out the speed of Verizon's 4G LTE network.
 While only showing two bars of signal, the GalNex managed speeds of 8Mbps down and nearly 3Mbps up in the first test and then 8Mbps down and 5Mbps up in the second.

 Next up is another video of the Verizon Galaxy Nexus in the wild.
 This clip offers a peek inside the device's battery cover, showing us its Verizon 4G LTE micro-SIM, and also provides us with a timed boot-up sequence.
 I'm not going to spoil the time for you, but you can find both this clip and the one with aforementioned speed test below.